Skip to main content

 Education

-BFA, Savannah College of Art and Design (2003)
+BFA, Savannah College of Art and Design (2003, cum laude)

 MA, Dallas Theological Seminary (2008)

-DLS, Southern Methodist University (Projected: 2023)
+DLS, Southern Methodist University (2023, summa cum laude)

 Current Studies